JealousyM/ngx-open-web-ui-chat/docs/README.md

 # Documentation

-This folder contains all project documentation files.
+Comprehensive documentation for the ngx-open-web-ui-chat library.

 ## 📚 Documentation Files